Nsustain/nsustain.com/README.md

       - .envmariadb
 ```

+Any environment variables defined in the
-Now, every env variable you write on `.envflarum` and `.envmariadb`
+`.envflarum` and `.envmariadb` files will be
-will be used inside your server.
+used within the server.
+It is important
-We recommend you to set every password with lengthy, non-dictionary words.
-If you can use a password manager and completely randomize the passwords,
-that'd be even better.
-Never run your production server without
+to set strong, unique passwords for
+all sensitive information, such as the
-first changing the admin password,
+admin password, MariaDB root password,
-MariaDB root password, and database password.
+and database password.
+We recommend using
+a password manager to generate completely
+random passwords, or using long,
+non-dictionary words if a password
+manager is not available.
+It is crucial
+to change these passwords before
+deploying the server in a
+production environment.

 <br>